EnoxyuM/enoxyum.github.io/README.md

   </h1>
 </div>

+Updates:
-I did changed shortcut for Switching between code editing and preview from Alt to Ctrl+Alt since it was conflicting with Alt+Tab a lot
+I did changed shortcut for Switching between code editing and preview from Alt to Ctrl+Alt since it was conflicting with Alt+Tab a lot.

+Added a launcher - it's like a PC's desktop with shortcut fast launching your projects directly.

 ## ⌨️ Keyboard & Mouse Shortcuts